How to become properly certified to teach in an Australian accredited ESL school.

 The other critical part you need to consider is your job support.
 You need to study with someone who has connections and a dedicated team to help you.
 Our job team will help you with your CV and even send it on your behalf to ELICOS schools in your area.
 This automatically gives you credibility with schools because of our standing in the industry.
 We also have our overseas job expert who has online and overseas jobs waiting to be filled now.

-I offer an excellent 10773NAT – Certificate IV in TESOL, that meets all of the requirements you need, at a great price.
+We offer a comprehensive Certificate IV in TESOL, that meets all of the requirements you need, at a great price.

 So that’s it for the requirements.
 If you’ve read this far, I’m going to assume you’re serious about becoming a certified ELICOS teacher.
 If that’s the case then you will probably have a few questions coming up.
 If you would like to speak to me about becoming a fully qualified Australian Language school teacher, fill out the form below.
 My name is Lynette Kim.
 I have more than 27 year’s experience in the TESOL industry.
 I carefully and thoughtfully reply to every message.